 Students attend a fire station for a week, taking part in a structured, disciplined programme of events that combines practical training with classroom-based workshops.

-Young people are nominated by their school from years 8 and 9 for FireBreak for a variety of reasons, such as:
+Young people are nominated by their school from years 8 and 9 for FireBreak for a variety of reasons.
+These can include:

 - low self-esteem and confidence